-In order to qualify as a depreciating asset, you must own the property and it has to be something that will have value for more than a year.
+To qualify as a depreciating asset, you must own the property – and it must be something that will have value for more than a year.
 For real estate, depreciation timelines depend on whether it’s residential or nonresidential property and the depreciation system being used in the calculations.
 Land doesn’t wear away, so it’s not a depreciating asset.

 For tax advice tailored to your personal situation, please speak to an accountant or tax advisor.

 For even more real estate tips and tricks, check out the Rocket Mortgage® Learning Center.